-Thinking about composting at home and not sure where to put your compost bin?
+Thinking about composting at home and not sure where to place your compost bin?
 Consider these questions to figure out where to put your at-home compost bin.

 If you’re just starting to think about composting at home, you may first consider where a compost bin, heap, or tumbler might live in your yard.
 There’s not really a wrong or bad spot for a compost bin with respect to the composting process working effectively.
 If done properly, composting does not attract animals or pests that will pose problems.
 It doesn’t really matter if your compost bin is in the sun or the shade, though its placement may impact how you manage it.